13 minsPublished on 7/27/2022

 From the Bitcoin whitepaper: A basic diagram of transactions and digital signatures (Image source)

-Why mine bitcoin
+Why mine bitcoin?

-Earnings from Bitcoin mining
+Bitcoin mining rewards

 From 2009 to 2012, before the first halving, Bitcoin miners received 50 BTC per block as mining rewards.
 From 2012 to 2016, they received 25 BTC per block, and from 2016 to 2020 they received 12.5 BTC.
-In 2022, the reward is 6.25 BTC, and it will be 3.125 BTC following the next halving in April 2024.

 Despite these impressive figures, though, Bitcoin mining is not necessarily profitable.
 For one, it's highly competitive.
 As a Bitcoin miner, you will not get the rewards even after spending massive computing power, unless you find the hash first.
-Since the SHA-256 hashing algorithm produces random and unpredictable hashes, you can invest for a long time without finding a block to mine.
+Since the SHA-256 hashing algorithm produces random and unpredictable hashes, you can invest for a long time without finding a new block to mine.

 This isn't where the road ends, however, since miners can join what are called “mining pools”.